null

 Grades K–8 (Kit)

-Investigate the basic needs of plants and fish and discover how plants, animals, and bacteria interact in a symbiotic system by assembling, maintaining, and observing a small-scale aquaponics system.
+Build a living aquaponics ecosystem in your classroom!
+Students investigate the basic needs of plants and fish while discovering how plants, animals, and bacteria interact in a symbiotic system.
+By assembling, maintaining, and observing a small-scale aquaponics system, students explore real-world concepts of ecology, nutrient cycling, and sustainable food production.

 • Plastic jar